kharriiTD/ms_project_html-css/README.md

 # 7. Troubleshooting

 First i had my menu to the side but men mentor didnt think that look good so i move it up to the header instead.
 I have alot of problem with the position for everything and i try to google it and find https://www.w3schools.com/ very helpfull.
-But it was first when I re
+But it was first when Tutor Assistance help me with the form that I really understod it.

 # 8. Debugging